 ![]() |

 At this juncture, one branch of the tale tells us that Agatha died during childbirth, while yet another says she gave Ursula up at the age of two for fostering and went to spend the rest of her shattered life in a convent.
-Following my own research into Mother Shipton, this second tale seems far more plausible.
+Following our own research into Mother Shipton, this second tale seems far more plausible.
 As she grew older, Ursula started to show uncanny signs of both prophetic and psychic abilities.
 At the house where she was being fostered, on the outskirts of Knaresborough, crockery and furniture would move of its own volition in her presence, cutlery would fly across the room, and strange noises would be heard.
 As she continued to develop, so did her powers, although she reputedly used them only to help people, but it was probably because of her growing reputation as a witch, compounded by the fact she was so grotesque, that many locals lived in fear of her.
 But beauty is only skin deep, or so the saying goes, for despite those hideous features, at the tender age of 24 she married a carpenter by the name of Toby Shipton.
 Nobody seems to mention Toby's looks, but if he married Ursula simply to get the 'child benefit' of the time he lost out on the deal, for the marriage was childless, and his wife died nearly 50 years later in 1561.
 Mother Shipton wrote her prophecies during the reign of King Henry VIII, in the form of poems, and 'predicted' his victory over France at the Battle of the Spurs in 1513.
 Perhaps one of the most famous of her 'prophetic poems' is:

 And accidents fill the world with woe.
 Around the world thoughts shall fly In the twinkling of an eye....
 Under water men shall walk, Shall ride, shall sleep and talk; In the air men shall be seen, In white, in black and in green....
 Iron in the water shall float, As easy as a wooden boat.
 What is claimed by many to be her most famous prophecy, which, fortunately for all of us alive today, did not come to fulfilment, is